Nomination review process

 The process is started when

-• Someone nominates a building or area, or
+• Someone nominates a building or area that is a potential historic resource, or

 • The Heritage Preservation Commission (HPC) denies an application to demolish a building.